cysouw/diathesis/text/c02_case.md

 ### Cognate objects

-There is a special construction available for many verbs to add an object that is a nominalization of the verb itself, exemplified here in \Next[a,b].
+There is a special construction available for many verbs to add an object that is a nominalisation of the verb itself, exemplified here in \Next[a,b].

 \ex.
  \a.
 Er hat einen gesunden Schlaf geschlafen.
  \b.
 Er hat viele Träume geträumt.

 This construction is known as a 'cognate object' construction [e.g. @levin1993: 95-96], because the object is etymologically related to the verb.
-In many cases, this cognate object is simply a zero nominalization ('conversion') of the verb stem (e.g. *schlafen - der Schlaf*, 'to sleep - the sleep'), but in some cases different nominalizations like the infinitive are used (e.g. *lächeln - das Lächeln*, 'to smile - the smile').
+In many cases, this cognate object is simply a zero nominalisation ('conversion') of the verb stem (e.g. *schlafen - der Schlaf*, 'to sleep - the sleep'), but in some cases different nominalisations like the infinitive are used (e.g. *lächeln - das Lächeln*, 'to smile - the smile').

 Examples like \Last[a,b] seem to suggest that intransitive verbs like *schlafen* 'to sleep' and *träumen* 'to dream' allow for accusative arguments.
 However, besides these cognate objects there are no other accusative arguments allowed with these verbs.
-Further, such cognate arguments seem to be theoretically possible for all verbs, though often quite some imagination is needed to find a suitable context to use verb and nominalized verb together.
+Further, such cognate arguments seem to be theoretically possible for all verbs, though often quite some imagination is needed to find a suitable context to use verb and nominalised verb together.

-Because of their special status, such cognate object nominalizations are not counted as regular arguments.
-However, nominalizations are an interesting aspect of diathesis in itself and will be discussed extensively in Chapter [-@sec:nom].
+Because of their special status, such cognate object nominalisations are not counted as regular arguments.
+However, nominalisations are an interesting aspect of diathesis in itself and will be discussed extensively in Chapter [-@sec:nom].

 ### Lexicalized noun-verb combinations

 There is a common pattern in German in which nouns are combined with a verb, like *eislaufen* 'ice skating'.
 Such constructions are highly reminiscent of the typologically widespread process of noun incorporation.
-However, in German such noun incorporation only occurs with individual lexeme combinations, so they are probably better interpreted as grammaticalized noun-verb collocations [@eisenberg2013: 324-327; @gallmann1999; -@gallmann2015].
+However, in German such noun incorporation only occurs with individual lexeme combinations, so they are probably better interpreted as grammaticalised noun-verb collocations [@eisenberg2013: 324-327; @gallmann1999; -@gallmann2015].

 Most such combinations are written as separate words in German orthography, e.g. *Wache stehen* 'stand guard', so they might look like nominal arguments.
 However, they normally do not allow for any determiners or modifiers \Next[a].
 Only very few fixed combinations allow for an adjective \Next[b] and/or a determiner \Next[c].